Tom Herman, over at the Wall Street Journal posted an interesting question recently, asking “Why April 15 Has Lost Its Claim as ‘Tax Day’”

 Let’s don’t even get started on local holidays.
 For example, taxpayers in Maine and Massachusetts could get a third extra day, depending on when Patriots’ Day observances are held.
 While many states follow the federal custom, some don’t.
 When in doubt, check with your state tax department.

 Then, the IRS also has the discretion to adjust the filing deadline in areas that have been designated as a federal disaster area.
-That’s why some parts of Georgia, Mississippi and Louisiana have been given later filing deadlines this year.
+That’s why parts of Texas, Floridaand Louisiana have been given later filing deadlines this year.

 Finally, there are a variety of other deadlines for a multitude of taxpayers living and working abroad, as well as members of the military serving in a combat zone.